ddev/ddev-cron/README.md

 ## Implementation

-This extension does the follow:
+This extension does the following:

 - Adds required cron service to the web container.
 - Configures the cron service using `./ddev/web-build/cron.conf`.